-Some people who set off to find “the one” do find it.
+Some people who set off to find “The One” do find it.

 Some people don’t.

-Well, this may be true for the stage of life in which you are currently in.
+This is true for the stage of life in which you are currently in.

-However, you could be at a totally different stage a year to ten years or more from now.
+You could be at a totally different stage a year to ten years or more from now.

-Your mindset will change.
+Your mindset changes.

-Your emotional needs will change.
+Your emotional needs change.

-This is all so important to understand because this is where so many people fail.
+This is where so many people fail.

 What happens then?